Arousal: Theatre, Performance, Embodiment

 We especially invite working sessions or other collaborative working formats that include off-site components, allowing San Diego to arouse new connections between ideas and between scholars in real time and space.
 For example, groups working on animal performance might visit the San Diego Zoo; sessions examining theatres of war might tour the naval base.
 In addition, we encourage visits to local performance venues (like The Old Globe Theatre and LaJolla Playhouse) and urge working session coordinators to propose sessions that include such visits.

 The U.S. President aroused fear to garner the support to build a wall between Mexico and the United States.
 How are we aroused to occupy a border city, and how will our scholarship challenge the understood relationships between performing bodies and borders?
 Can a theory and practice of arousal—in all its guises—engage artists, scholars, and other audiences in especially relevant and energetic theatre and performance histories?

-The deadline for Plenary Presentation, Working Session, and Curated Panel proposals is February 1, 2018.
+The deadline for Plenary Presentation, Working Session, and Curated Panel proposals has passed.